regTPS-KLE: A Novel Approach To Approximate A Gaussian Random Field for Bayesian Spatial Modeling: Abstract

 \section{Abstract}

-Gaussian random field is an ubiquitous model for spatial phenomena in diverse scientific disciplines.
+Gaussian random field is a ubiquitous model for spatial phenomena in diverse scientific disciplines.
 Its approximation is often crucial for computational feasibility in simulation, inference, and uncertainty quantification.
 The Karhunen–Loève Expansion provides a theoretically optimal basis for representing a Gaussian random field as a sum of deterministic orthonormal functions weighted by uncorrelated random variables.
-While this is a well-established method for dimension reduction and approximation of (spatial) stochastic process, its practical application depends on the explicit or implicit definition of the covariance structure.
-In this work we propose a novel approach to approximating Gaussian random field by explicitly constructing its covariance function from a regularized thin plate splines kernel.
-In a numerical analysis, the regularized thin plate splines kernel model, under a Bayesian approach, correctly capture the spatial correlation in the different proposed scenarios.
-Furthermore, the penalty term effectively shrinks most basis function coefficients toward zero, the eigenvalues decay and cumulative variance show that the proposed model efficiently reduces data dimensionality by capturing most of the variance with only a few basis functions.
-More importantly, from the numerical analysis we can suggest its strong potential for use beyond the Matérnn correlation function.
-In a real application, it behaves well when modeling the NO$_{2}$ concentrations measured at monitoring stations throughout Germany.
-It has good predictive performance when assessed using the posterior medians and also demonstrate best predictive performance compared with another popular method to approximate a Gaussian random field.
+While this is a well-established method for dimension reduction and approximation of (spatial) stochastic processes, its practical application depends on the explicit or implicit definition of the covariance structure.
+In this work, we propose a novel approach, referred to as regTPS-KLE, for approximating a Gaussian random field by explicitly constructing its covariance via a regularized thin plate spline (TPS) kernel.
+Because TPS kernels are conditionally positive definite and lack a direct spectral decomposition, we formulate the covariance as the inverse of a regularized elliptic operator.
+To evaluate its statistical performance, we compare its predictive accuracy and computational efficiency with a Gaussian random field approximation constructed using the stochastic partial differential equations (SPDE) method and implemented within an MCMC algorithm.
+In simulation studies, the predictive differences between the SPDE and regTPS-KLE models were minimal when the spatial field was generated using Mat\'ern and exponential covariance functions, while regTPS-KLE models consistently outperformed the SPDE approach in terms of computational efficiency.
+In a real data application, regTPS-KLE exhibits superior predictive accuracy compared with SPDE models based on leave-one-out cross-validation while also achieving improved computational efficiency.

 \keywords{Gaussian random field \and thin plates splines \and Bayesian inference \and spatial modeling}